Ax8457/WriteUPs/Xmas_RootMe_2024/CoilUnderTheTree/README.md

 <p align="center"><img src="Screenshots/S2.png" alt="Desc"></p>

-Hence the first thing I did was to script something to connect to the master (the IP/PORT provided in the challenge) and scan it to enumerate valid slave IDs.
+<p align="justify">Hence the first thing I did was to script something to connect to the master (the IP/PORT provided in the challenge) and scan it to enumerate valid slave IDs.
+The script available under FindSlaveID.py in this repo implements it using Pymodbus library to connect to PLC through TCP and enumerate valid slave ID using readcoils method.
+After I ran it I managed to identify the valid I, namely the 105th :</p>

 <p align="center"><img src="Screenshots/S3.png" alt="Desc"></p>